slingr-stack/quickbooks-payments-package/scripts/helpersDocs.md

 ---

 </details>

 ## Flow Step

-As an alternative option to using scripts, you can make use of Flows and Flow Steps specifically created for the package:
+As an alternative option to using scripts, you can make use of Flows and Flow Steps specifically created for the endpoint:
 <details>
     <summary>Click here to see the Flow Steps</summary>